osisoft/Client-Failover-Service/content/troubleshooting/troubleshooting.md

 ## Health and diagnostics egress to PI Web API

 1. The Client Failover Service sends health and diagnostics data to PI Web API; in some cases, conflicts may occur that are due to changes or perceived changes in PI      Web API.
 For example, a `409 - Conflict` error message displays if you upgrade your client failover service version and the PI points do not match in the upgraded      version.
-However, data is continued to be sent as long as containers are created, so buffering only starts if no containers are created.

    To resolve the conflict, perform following steps:
    1. Stop the Client Failover Service.